bcgov/NotifyBC/docs/docs/api/notification.md

      1. number of confirmed subscriptions is retrieved
      2. the subscriptions are partitioned and processed concurrently as described in config section [Broadcast Push Notification Task Concurrency](../config-notification/#broadcast-push-notification-task-concurrency)
-     3. when processing an individual subscription, if the subscription has filter rule defined in field _broadcastPushNotificationFilter_ and notification contains field _data_, then the data is matched against the filter rule.
+     3. when processing an individual subscription,
+        1. if the subscription has filter rule defined in field _broadcastPushNotificationFilter_ and notification contains field _data_, then the data is matched against the filter rule.
+Notification message is only sent if there is a match.
+        2. if the notification has filter rule defined in field _broadcastPushNotificationSubscriptionFilter_ and subscription contains field _data_, then the data is matched against the filter rule.
 Notification message is only sent if there is a match.

      In both cases, mail merge is performed on messages.